CloudLabsAI-Azure/CAF-Secure-Methodology/04-protecting-infrastructure-with-azure-ddos-protection-plans.md

       ![](images/a154.png)

-## **Summary**
+## Summary

-In this exercise you have covered the following:
+In this lab you have covered the following:

 - Configured Azure DDoS Network Protection
 - Configured Azure DDoS IP Protection
 - Visualized the metrics using a Public IP address

-Click on the **Next** button present in the bottom-right corner of the lab guide to start with the next exercise of the lab.
+### You have successfully completed the lab